openstack/telemetry-specs/specs/template.rst

   program, or in other programs, that the current blueprint one either depends on or is related to.

-* If this requires functionality of another pogram that is not currently used by Telemetry (such as a new or extended library provided by the Oslo program), document that fact.
+* If this requires functionality of another program that is not currently used by Telemetry (such as a new or extended library provided by the Oslo program), document that fact.

 * Does this feature require any new external dependencies or code otherwise not included in OpenStack?
 Or does it depend on a specific version of library?
 Is